GRDE3024-DIG33-DigEx-Major-Project-2/backend/README.md

 5. Code comments + cleanup
 6. Update JSDocs
 7. Finish db CRUD handler abstraction
+8. BUG - WHEN UPDATING EVENT AND SENDING EXISTING IMAGE THAT YOU DONT WANT CHANGED, THE RESPONSE FOR EVENTIMG IS NULL REGARDLESS OF ADJUSTMENTS
+9. Url VIRTUAL field consistency

 # BACKLOG
 - Better security for secrets/credentials in dev and prod environments